thomas-kukla/registration-front/docs/guide/views.md

 User can change the number of results on the page to display more or less.

+There is a pagination's system which use the javascript's slice method to make blocks of data.

+When the user change the criteria selector or the number of results on page, it reinitializes the pagination.
+For example : if the user was on the third page, the application bring him to the first page each time he changes a criteria or a number of results to avoid empty blocks with no data.

 - **Search Bar**

 The **updated** hook launches HTPP request based on the content of the search bar.
 It triggers a *get method* in the store with a **filter** argument which is an object with two values :